LoserPurp/massupd/README.md

 ```shell
 massupd -x
 ```
 Exporting connections will decrypt all the connections and save them as a json file in the folder you are running the command.
-The exported file, called "export.json" is compatible with the import function which makes it usefull and the only to change the encryption key (for now).
+The exported file, called "export.json" will be compatible with the import function.

 ### Using -w or --wipe
 ```shell